 5. Errors are hard to fix

-6. Some browsers hide the placeholder on focus
+6. Some browsers hide placeholder text on focus

 7. Placeholder text may be mistaken for a value

-People that don't notice the subtle difference in contrast will skip the field mistaking it for a value.
+People that don't notice the subtle difference in contrast may skip the field mistaking it for a value.
 One test showed that 99% of users thought they didn't need to enter a value.
 When the user submits the form they'll have to fix an error.

 8. They have insufficient contrast